photomultiplier/PirateBounties/README.md

 you will find a file named `config.yml` containing the default configuration.
 There are three parameters which can be configured:

-- `bountyIncreseAmount`, default 1.
+- `bountyIncreaseAmount`, default 1.
 How much the bounty will increase on a kill.
 - `emperorAmount`, default 4.
 How many emperors there will be.
 - `emperorThreshold`, default 1.
 The minimum bounty required to be an emperor.